 Finally, if you have an infection, soaking your foot ulcer in hot water could actually spread the infection by causing bacteria to enter your bloodstream through the open wound.

-Contact Our Texas Foot Wound Podiatrists
+Contact Our Keller Podiatrist for a Foot Wound Consultation

 If you have a diabetic foot wound, contact Alliance Foot & Ankle Specialists for a consultation today.
 We can discuss treatment options and create a plan based on your needs.
 To request an appointment, contact our Grapevine or Keller office by filling out our convenient contact form or by calling our office at 817-481-4000.